Mikastiv/vk-kickstart/README.md

 Using the `Instance.Config` struct's fields, you can you can choose how you want the instance to be configured like the required api version.

-Note 1: validation layers and the debug messenger are enabled/disabled with a build.zig option: `enable_validation`.
-They will be enabled by default in debug builds and otherwise disabled.
-See [build.zig](examples/glfw/build.zig)

-Note 2: VK_KHR_surface and the platform specific surface extension are automatically enabled.
+Note: VK_KHR_surface and the platform specific surface extension are automatically enabled.
 Only works for Windows, MacOS and Linux (xcb, xlib or wayland) for now

 ```zig
 pub const Config = struct {